BerfuSarihan/RoboticHand_RockPaperScissors/README.md

 ## Features
 - 5 servo motors to control each finger individually
-- 2 flex sensors on the index and ring fingers to detect user gestures
+- Uses 2 flex sensors on the index and ring fingers, which is the optimal setup for detecting gestures for Rock-Paper-Scissors
+- An additional 5 flex sensors would be needed to fully mimic all finger movements, but they are not required for the game mode
 - Ultrasonic sensor starts the game when a hand is detected (~20 cm)
 - Two modes:
-  - **Hand Mimic Mode**: Robot copies your hand gestures (Code for this mode will be added soon.)
+  - **Hand Mimic Mode**: The robot mimics your hand gestures. *(Code for this mode will be added soon.)*
-  - **Game Mode**: Robot plays Rock-Paper-Scissors with the user
+  - **Game Mode**: The robot plays Rock-Paper-Scissors with the user
 - Serial Monitor displays both moves and the winner of each round

 ## Hardware Requirements
 - Arduino board (Uno or compatible clone)
 - 5x Servo motors
-- 2x Flex sensors
+- 2x Flex sensors (5x for Hand Mimic mode)
 - 1x Ultrasonic sensor (HC-SR04)
 - Jumper wires, breadboard, and power supply